eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 At the end of the day, what equipment a skier chooses and how they maintain it is up to them.
 The choice of an aftermarket power strap falls into the spectrum of how much elasticity or shock absorption is desired.
 The Booster Strap and Atomic Professional Dual Strap may be similar in elasticity, but the Atomic can provide an option to velcro the static half for a more direct connection.
 Yet a static strap with a cam-style buckle like the offerings on high-end race boots are a great choice for those who like a solid and sturdy connection.

 But the most important thing when skiing is to ensure that every moment skiing is a memorable one.
-Don't let an indecision about equipment ruin your experience.
+Don't let an indecision about equipment ruin your skiing experience.
 But on the flip side, be sure to choose the right type of strap for the requirements the boot will need to match.